Our Approach to Beekeeping

 Orientation and protection

 The hives tend to be oriented so that entrances catch the morning sun; this gets the bees off to a good start each day during the foraging season.
-They have ready access to water courses, and some are protected from winds by old walls, while others are among trees and shrubs.
+They have ready access to water, and are protected from winds by walls, fences or hedgerows.

 Foraging further afield

-Our bees can fly several miles for food, often foraging in places like Wytham Wood, Cumnor and Boar's Hill.
+The bees can fly several miles for food, with nearby forage extending from Wytham Woods to the Botanic Gardens, and taking in a number of allotments.
 On summer evenings, it is captivating to watch them returning home, carrying pollen into the hive on their rear legs.
 Colours range from white to brown, and you can only wonder which flowers they visited and how far they travelled.

 Products and Services